 Fundamental Economic Reports: Major Market Movers !!!

-The following Economic Reports are the most closely followed Economic Report in the trading market.
+The following Economic Data Reports are the most closely followed Economic Report in the market.
 These reports will cause volatility after they are announced, meaning there will be some pip movement in currency pairs after these news reports are announced.
-The amount of pip(point) movement will depend on the volatility rating of each news data reports, news labeled with importance of three exclamation marks cause high volatility, followed by those of 2 exclamation marks and then those of 1 exclamation mark.
+The amount of pip(point) movement will depend on the volatility rating of each news data reports, news labeled with importance of three exclamation marks cause high volatility, followed by those of 2 exclamation marks & then those of 1 exclamation mark.

 The news reports followed by traders are shown below and reports of these news can be found within an Financial Economic Calendar.